nasa/CertWare/README.md

 ### Plugins Summary

+* ```net.certware.argument.analysis.*``` Output handlers for the L language solvers.
+This includes a grammar definition in Xtext and its generated edit model and editor, although we use it only for reading the output of the built-in L solvers.
+Fragments provide executable solvers for certain platforms.
+* ```net.certware.argument.arm.*``` Argument model and editor support for OMG ARM.
+The core plugin contains the model definition and generator.
+The edit plugin contains the extended editing framework support models.
+The editor plugin is modified to use extended editing features for property specification.
+* ```net.certware.argument.arm.help``` Help content for ARM models and related workbench contributions.
+* ```net.certware.argument.cae.*``` Argument model and editor support for CAE (ASCAD), built on ARM.
+The core plugin contains the model definition and generator.
+The edit plugin contains the extended editing framework support models.
+The editor plugin is modified to use extended editing features for property specification.
+* ```net.certware.argument.cae.help``` Help content for CAE models and related workbench contributions.
+* ```net.certware.argument.caz.*``` Argument diagram graphical model equivalent for CAE models.
+* ```net.certware.argument.eur.*``` Argument model and editor support for EUROCONTROL notation, built on ARM.
+The core plugin contains the model definition and generator.
+The edit plugin contains the extended editing framework support models.
+The editor plugin is modified to use extended editing features for property specification.
+* ```net.certware.argument.eur.help``` Help content for EUROCONTROL models and related workbench contributions.
+* ```net.certware.argument.euz.*``` Argument diagram graphical model equivalent for EUROCONTROL models.
+* ```net.certware.argument.gsn.*``` Argument model and editor support for GSN, built on ARM.
+The core plugin contains the model definition and generator.
+The edit plugin contains the extended editing framework support models.
+The editor plugin is modified to use extended editing features for property specification.
+* ```net.certware.argument.gsn.help``` Help content for GSN models and related workbench contributions.
+* ```net.certware.argument.gsz.*``` Argument diagram graphical model equivalent for GSN models.
+* ```net.certware.argument.language.*``` Input editor for the L language for argumentation using semi-structured text.
+We provide a grammar for Xtext and use the modeling tools to produce the edit model and user interface.
+We provide additional features for validation and context-sensitive editor improvements such as type support.
+The saved L argument file should be sent to an L solver as provided in the analysis plugins.
 * ```net.certware.argument.sfp.*``` Semi-formal proof structured text argument models.
 The core plugin contains the model definition and generator.
 The edit plugin contains the extended editing framework support models.
 The editor plugin is modified to use extended editing features for property specification.
 * ```net.certware.branding``` Project branding plugin for feature definition.
 * ```net.certware.core``` Core project content.